seomoz/plines/README.md

 ## TODO

-* Provide a means to "timeout" a job batch: i.e. have jobs with unfulfilled dependencies proceed once a certain amount of time has passed.
+* Provide a means to "timeout" unresolved job dependencies.
-* Once the timeout is in place, provide a means in the job to know whether or not the job's dependencies have been fulfilled.
 * Provide a means to configure the redis connection.
 Currently, `Redis.connect` is used, which uses the `REDIS_URL` environment variable, but long term it would be nice to be able to configure it.
+* Cancel scheduled timeout jobs when dependencies are met.
+* Provide a query API in the job for knowing what dependencies were timed out.
+* Ensure the timeout jobs get a high priority.

 ## Contributing